The Fair Work system

 Who is covered by the Fair Work system

-The Fair Work system (the national system) covers most Australian workplaces.
-Working out who is covered is important because we work with employers and employees who are covered by the national system.
+Working out who is covered is important because we work with those covered by the national system.

 There are some Fair Work system entitlements that will apply to employers and employees who aren't in the national system.
 See our Library article Non-national system employee entitlements in the Fair Work Act 2009 for more information.